obitouka/InstagramPrivSniffer/README.md

      ```

 2. **Install dependencies**
-   - Navigate to the repository root folder (where requirements.txt is located) and run:
+   - Navigate to the repository root folder (where requirements.txt is located) in command line and run:
      ```bash
      python -m pip install -r requirements.txt
      ```